DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseChart/1 Configuration/tooltip/interactive.md

 ---
 ---
 ##### shortDescription
-Allows users to interact with the content of the tooltip.
+Allows users to interact with the tooltip content.

 ---
 <!-- Description goes here -->